micaelenn/bashfy/README.md

 # :racehorse: bashfy

-A collection of Bash scripts designed to streamline local setups
+A collection of Bash scripts designed to streamline local setups on Linux

 ## wpsetup.sh